 Maine receives a yearly average of 4 hours of sun each day.
 When you consider that Germany averages 3.5 hours of sunlight each day and is a world leader in solar integration, Maine is perfect for solar energy.
 Even during the winter months, solar panels can produce a lot of energy.

-The Sundog Solar team installs some of the best solar equipment on the market, including Canadian Solar, Hanwha Q-cells, LG Solar, Solaria, SolarEdge, SMA, Silfab, REC, and SMA Sunnyboy products.
+The Sundog Solar team installs some of the best solar equipment on the market, including the Tesla Powerwall, Hanwha Q-cells, LG Solar, Solaria, SolarEdge, SMA, Silfab, REC, and SMA Sunnyboy products.
 Our solar panels, inverters, and components have long warranties to protect your investment.

 Since 2009, Sundog Solar has been engineering, procuring, and installing quality renewable energy systems throughout Maine.
 Our team of solar contractors includes certified solar professionals and licensed electricians.
 We bring over a decade of commercial solar energy experience to every solar installation project.
 We have extensive experience with roof and ground-mounted systems with and without solar batteries.